U.S., Japan launch task force on rights and labor standards in supply chains | Law-Order

 U.S., Japan launch task force on rights and labor standards in supply chains

+The two sides also signed an updated memorandum of cooperation on cybersecurity to strengthen operational collaboration and hosted a roundtable with Japanese business representatives on upholding human rights and preventing use of forced labor in supply chains, a U.S. statement said.
+The signings came ahead of a visit to Washington next week by Japanese Prime Minister Fumio Kishida for talks expected to focus on shared concerns about China's growing might and other pressing international issues.

-The United States and Japan on Friday launched a new task force to promote human rights and international labor standards in supply chains and said they would invite other governments to join the initiative.
+The United States and Japan on Friday launched a task force to promote human rights and international labor standards in supply chains, amid shared concerns about China's treatment of Uyghur Muslims, and said they would invite other governments to join the initiative.
+The two sides also signed an updated memorandum of cooperation on cybersecurity to strengthen operational collaboration and hosted a roundtable with Japanese business representatives on upholding human rights and preventing use of forced labor in supply chains, a U.S. statement said.

-USTR said Tai and Nishimura met bilaterally to discus the next steps for the task force, as well as Japan's priorities during its presidency of the Group of Seven nations.
-They also discussed Japan's ongoing review of its biofuels policies, and Tokyo's concerns about electric vehicle tax credits included in the Inflation Reduction Act of 2022, with Tai underscoring the importance of combating climate change by investing in clean energy technologies, USTR said.
+USTR said Tai and Nishimura also discussed Japan's priorities during its current presidency of the Group of Seven nations, Tokyo's review of its biofuels policies, and Japan's concerns about electric vehicle tax credits included in the U.S. Inflation Reduction Act.
+The cybersecurity memorandum was signed by Nishimura and U.S. Secretary of Homeland Security Alejandro Mayorkas, who later jointly hosted a roundtable with Japanese business representatives on upholding human rights and preventing use of forced labor in supply chains, a DHS statement said.

 Nishimura on Thursday called for a "new world order" to counter authoritarian regimes that have been bolstered by post-Cold War free trade and economic inter-dependence.
 A senior U.S. official told Reuters last year that U.S. allies appeared committed to following Washington's lead in banning forced labor goods from Xinjiang.